Louis, Duke of Guyenne: In literature and film

 Louis was probably the original recipient of the Chateauroux Breviary.
 It was also for him that Christine de Pizan wrote her Livre du corps de policie (1406–07) and Livre de paix (1412–13) as instructions for a young ruler.

-Louis appears as the Dauphin in William Shakespeare's Henry V. He has been represented in film by Max Adrian in 1944, Keith Drinkel in 1979, Michael Maloney in 1989, Edward Akrout in 2012 and most recently Robert Pattinson in The King (2019).
+Louis appears as the unnamed Dauphin in William Shakespeare's Henry V, which incorrectly depicts him commanding troops at Agincourt.
+He has been represented in film by Max Adrian in 1944, Keith Drinkel in 1979, Michael Maloney in 1989, Edward Akrout in 2012, and most recently Robert Pattinson in The King (2019).
+Typically, these actors were in their 30s while playing the role, an age which the real Dauphin Louis never reached.